-The vaquita porpoise is just five feet long and weighs roughly 100 pounds.
+The vaquita porpoise is just 5 feet long and weighs roughly 100 pounds.
 The porpoise is on the brink of extinction with just 15 to 30 of the rare species estimated alive today.

-According to a 49-page filing at the International Trade Court in New York, Judge Gary Katzman said the species status is so precarious that “even one mortality could increase the likelihood of extinction.”
+Judge Gary S. Katzmann with the U.S. Court of International Trade wrote in a ruling Thursday that the species status is so precarious “even one mortality could increase the likelihood of extinction.”

-Without any close relatives left on earth, Katzman wrote, the end of the vaquita “would represent a disproportionate loss of biodiversity, unique evolutionary history and the potential for future evolution.”
+Without any close relatives left on earth, Katzmann said, the end of the vaquita “would represent a disproportionate loss of biodiversity, unique evolutionary history and the potential for future evolution.”

 In March, the Natural Resources Defense Council, the Center for Biological Diversity and the Animal Welfare Institute filed a joint lawsuit against the Department of Commerce, the National Marine Fisheries Service, the Department of the Treasury and the Department of Homeland Security, claiming the agencies’ mutual failure to ban the import of commercial fish caught with gillnets, was exacerbating the vaquita’s voyage to extinction.